chehx/DGDR/GDRBench/README.md

 After processing all the images, the whole dataset should be organized as follows.
-We provide a kind of dataset split [here](splits). **PLEASE NOTE** that you should rename all the dataset folders to uppercase if you want to use our splits.
+We provide a kind of dataset split [here](splits). **PLEASE NOTE** that you should rename all the dataset folders to uppercase if you want to use our splits. **What's more**, you don't need to prepare masks for DDR and Eyepacs datasets.
 ```
 .
 ├── images